rabbitmq/cluster-operator/INSTALL.md

 ## Deploy operator
+// TODO: update image names/urls after creating pivnet artifact and pushing public images

+If you want to use our public images, provide our images url in our operator manifest Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host, `us.gcr.io/cf-rabbitmq-for-k8s-bunny`
+Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL,  `us.gcr.io/cf-rabbitmq-for-k8s-bunny/rabbitmq-for-kubernetes-controller:0.1.0`
+Replace all references of "REPLACE-WITH-BROKER-IMAGE-URL" with the full broker image URL, `us.gcr.io/cf-rabbitmq-for-k8s-bunny/rabbitmq-for-kubernetes-servicebroker:0.1.0`

-Provide your repository url in our operator manifest Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host, e.g. `eu.gcr.io` Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL, e.g. `eu.gcr.io/my-project-name/rabbitmq-for-kubernetes-operator:0.1.0-alpha.1`
+If you want to use your own image registry, provide your repository url in our operator manifest Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host `<your-repository>` Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL `<your-repository>/rabbitmq-for-kubernetes-operator:0.1.0`
-Replace all references of "REPLACE-WITH-BROKER-IMAGE-URL" with the full broker image URL, e.g. `eu.gcr.io/my-project-name/rabbitmq-for-kubernetes-broker:0.1.0-alpha.1`
+Replace all references of "REPLACE-WITH-BROKER-IMAGE-URL" with the full broker image URL `<your-repository>/rabbitmq-for-kubernetes-broker:0.1.0`

 Install RabbitmqCluster Custom Resource Definition and Operator
 ```